data-for-change/anyway/README.md

 Welcome to ANYWAY!

-ANYWAY is a volunteer based project acting under the umbrella of the Data For Change
+ANYWAY is a volunteer based project acting under the umbrella of the Data For Change Organization.

 Feel free to contribute to the project.
 To report bugs and feature requests, please [open an issue](https://github.com/data-for-change/anyway/issues) on GitHub.
 See [Code Directory Tree Structure](docs/CODE.md).